informatics-isi-edu/chaise/docs/user-docs/logging.md

 - `cid`: The app name (record, recordset, recordedit).
 - `wid`: The window id (randomly generated).
 - `pid`: The page id (randomly generated).
+- `catalog`: The catalog id.
 - `schema_table`: The `schema:table` combination.
 - `action`: A pre-defined string that implies what the request was for.
 Refer to [the action list](#action-list) for more information.

 The following are the optional attributes that you might find on requests:
+- `ppid` and `pcid`: The parent `pid` and `pcid`.
+These two attributes will be available only on a number of requests.
+It will indicate which app and page led to this current request.
+These are the requests that might have `ppid` and `pcid`.
+  - recordset: First read of the main entity.
+  - record: First read of the main entity.
+  - recordedit: The create/edit request (the request generated when user clicks on submit).
+  - viewer: First read of the main entity.
 - `facet`: If url contains filter, this attributes gives you the [facet](https://github.com/informatics-isi-edu/ermrestjs/wiki/Facets-JSON-Structure) equivalent of that filter.
 - `filter`: If we couldn't represent the given filter in terms of facet.
 This will be just a simple string.
 - `cfacet`: If url contains custom-facets (`*::cfacets::`), this attribute will be equal to one.
 In this case one of the following attributes will be available:
   - `cfacet_str`: the displayname of custom-facet (if provided in url).
   - `cfacet_path`: the ERMrest path that was sent with the custom-facet.
 - `page_size`: The number of entities that we requested.
-- `referrer`: It's an object that has `schema_table` and `facet` (`filter`) as its attributes.
-This attribute is available on request that needs to capture their parent entity (for example related entities will have the main entity as referrer).
 - `source`: The source path of facet.
 You will find this attribute in the requests that belong to a facet.
+- `column`: The column that is used for faceting.
+It will be attached to scalar facet requests.
+- `referrer`: It's an object that has `schema_table` and `facet`/`filter`/`cfacet_str`/`cfacet_path` as its attributes.
+This attribute is available on the request that needs to capture their parent context, which are
+  - record page: Any secondary request (related entities and aggregate columns).
+The `referrer` for these request is the main table of the page.
+  - record page: The first request generated after clicking on "add" pure and binary association entity. `referrer` will be the main entity.
+  - recordedit page: The request for getting the pre-filled value of foreign key. `referrer` is the main entity.
+  - recordset page: Any request for getting the facet data.
+The `referrer` is the main entity and it will include all the selected facets and filters.
 - `t`: If this attribute exists and its value is `1`, then the given object is truncated since it was lengthy.
 Refer to [truncation](#truncation) for more information.
+- `template`: This object will only be available for export request.
+It's an object with only `displayname` and `type` attributes.

 ## Action List